ClarytyLLC/docs/src/docs/automate-studio/README.md

 </div>
 <hr>

-> More Tutorials are comming up soon
+> More Tutorials are coming up soon